Linux-Error/Bayesian-ZNE-Phase1/README.md

 - `ibm_hardware_runs/`: Runs locally folded circuits on IBM Quantum hardware at λ = 1–9
 - `noise_free_baseline/`: Simulates the same circuit on a noise-free backend for comparison
 - `data/`: Contains CSV results and calibration data
-- `notebooks/` (optional): For future interactive analysis or plots

 ## ⚠️ Note on Expectation Values